cashmoneyjs/cashmoney/README.md

 ### Money

-There are two types of money: Precise and Rouned.
+There are two types of money: Precise and Rounded.
 Which one you want depends on what you plan to do with the relevant amount(s).

 #### Precise Money